-I always wanted to be a healer when I was younger.
+Since I can remember I was taught to be a helper.
 I wanted to help the planet by helping people, animals and the environment.
 I wanted to be respected and sought out for my abilities to help those in need.
 As I grew into the practitioner I am today, I have finally left that belief behind.
 Not that of helping others but that of being able to help everyone.
-Something I had to learn fast was not everyone needs or wants my help even when I am eager to give it.
+Something I had to learn fast was not everyone needs or wants my help even when was I am eager to give it.
 Kind of selfish on my end isn’t it?
-But my young unexperienced self was still growing to understand more about this world, its patterns and the beings that inhabit it.
-I know now that I am a great practitioner of natural therapeutics, and this growth and understanding has made me a better person.
+But my younger self was still growing to understand more about this world, its patterns and the beings that inhabit it.
+People seek me out because I am a great practitioner of natural therapeutics, and this growth and understanding has made me a better person.
 But I believe this is impart having that want and being able to release it.
 I wanted to be a healer, now all I want is to be a teacher.

 A healer is many things and I don’t believe I am one or will ever be.
 I have learned and practiced for many years the art of natural therapeutics and the ability to heal ones self.
 Who am I to say I can heal you?
 I can’t heal you, but you can!
 Your intelligence of being alive, being you, being a descendant of our ancestors, having a mind and body that functions, maybe even living many lifetimes, is the ultimate answer.